Use the links below to learn more about the following vascular surgery examinations:

 - As of October 2014, prior successful completion of the Surgical Principles Exam or General Surgery Qualifying Exam is no longer required to enter the vascular surgery certification process.

 - The VSITE is a multiple-choice examination taken by surgeons while in residency; it is not required as part of the board certification process.

 Seven-Year Limit for Certification

-- Surgeons who complete residency in the 2012-2013 academic year or thereafter will have no more than 7 academic years to achieve certification in vascular surgery.
-The seven-year period starts immediately upon completion of residency.
-Please note that if you delay in applying for certification, you will lose exam opportunities.
+- Surgeons who completed vascular surgery training in the 2012-2013 academic year or thereafter will have no more than 7 academic years to achieve certification in vascular surgery.
+The seven-year period starts immediately upon completion of training.
+If you delay in applying for certification, you will lose exam opportunities.

 - Within the seven-year period, applicants will receive no more than 4 opportunities within 4 years to pass the QE, and up to 3 opportunities within 3 years to pass the CE.
 Only one exam opportunity will be offered per year.
 Failure to take an exam when offered will result in a missed opportunity.
 The three CE opportunities begin immediately upon successful completion of the QE.

 - If you are unable to become certified within the seven-year period, you must pursue a readmissibility pathway to re-enter the certification process.